 Professor Samson explains, "In the early development of the disease, neutrophils and myeloid cells are designed to stop the growth of tumors.
 Later, however, they, on the contrary, contribute to its growth."
 Thus, scientists still have a lot of work for the understanding of pancreatic cancer development mechanisms.

-"The good news is that clinical trials CXCR2 protein blockers already come to an end Doctors are aware of their safety for patients and know how best to give them.", - says Dr. Jennifer Morton.
+"The good news is that clinical trials blockers CXCR2 protein has come to an end Doctors are aware of their safety for patients and know how best to give them.", - says Dr. Jennifer Morton.

 Based on materials medicalnewstoday.com